eead-csic-compbio/kmeleon/README.md

 **What do the different modes do?**

-kmeleon_intervals.py reads a file with kmer counts to create intervals of constant or homogeneous kmer count.
 In **"raw" mode** (-m raw) the intervals and their associated values correspond directly to the kmer counts found.

 For example, the kmer counts in: